 Production: Russia is another significant producer, accounting for about 5% of global iron ore production.

-Key Regions: The Kursk Magnetic Anomaly and the Kola Peninsula are important iron ore mining areas.
+Key Regions: The Kursk Magnetic Anomaly and the Kola Peninsula are essential iron ore mining areas.

 South Africa